azakharo/oauth-form/README.md

 That command opens http://localhost:4000 page in your browser.

-To create a production build:
+## Building the production version

 ```sh
 npm run build